-ICP procedures for unpressurized COPVs should require access control and authorization by the jurisdictional authority for personnel to work within close proximity to the COPV and should be performed with 100 percent QA surveillance.
+ICP procedures for unpressurized COPVs should require access control and authorization by the jurisdictional authority for personnel to work close to the COPV and should be performed with 100% QA surveillance.
 Caution signs should be displayed near the COPV to make personnel aware of the impact sensitivity.
 Inventoried and tethered tools should be required when this work is performed.

-Torque or leverage tool operations within close proximity to the COPV should be performed under procedural control with 100 percent QA surveillance.
+Torque or leverage tool operations close to the COPV should be performed under procedural control with 100% QA surveillance.